ReClientBackup/Feather-Client/README.md

 # Feather

 ## About Feather
-Feather is a Open-Source Minecraft PvP Client.
+Feather is a completely free Open-Source Minecraft PvP Client developed by Tobias Sjöblom.